danpgomez/danieltalkscode.com/content/blog/becoming-an-explorer/index.md

 title: "Becoming an Explorer"
 date: "2024-06-17"
 featuredImage:
-  src: "./images/explorer.jpeg
+  src: "./images/explorer.jpeg"
-  alt: "Becoming an Explorer"
+  alt: "Boat sailing at night.
+Photo by Johannes Plenio on Unsplash"
 ---

 Have you ever felt overwhelmed or paralyzed by a decision, particularly when making a career choice?
 If so, this post is for you.
 While it may not solve all your problems, it offers a mindset shift that could help.